jaclarner/jaclarner/content/research/index.md

 #### Research Overview
 > <p style="font-size: 0.8em;">

-I conduct research in public opinion, political psychology, and public policy in the United States and other advanced democracies.
-The first component of my research agenda examines the role of *political processes* - such as policy feedback,  experiences of discrimination, or exposure to protest action - in promoting group consciousness and political cohesion within social minority groups.
-My dissertation project examines these processes in the context of people with disabilities in the United States.
-The second component focuses on the role of *stereotypes and intergroup prejudice* in shaping attitudes toward redistributive and social policies in the United State and other advanded democracies.
+I conduct research in public opinion, political psychology, and political behavior in the United Kingdom and other advanced democracies.
+My work examines how identities and values shape political attitudes and electoral choices across three interconnected research streams:

+## National Identity and Electoral Behaviour

+As an Investigator with the Welsh and Scottish Election Studies, I investigate how national identity interacts with other social identities and value systems to influence voting behavior and policy preferences.
+This work provides insights into the dynamics of multi-level governance and the political consequences of devolution in the UK.

+## Disability and Political Psychology

+I examine how disability status shapes political identity formation, policy attitudes, and support for redistribution.
+This research challenges conventional assumptions about disability politics by demonstrating how perceptions of deservingness condition public support for welfare programs, even for stereotypically "deserving" groups like people with disabilities.

+## Candidate Authenticity

+Working with colleagues, I have developed new measures to assess perceived candidate authenticity and its influence on voter decision-making.
+The goal here is to advance our understanding of how non-policy factors affect electoral outcomes in contemporary democracies.

 </p>

 ----

-### Political Identity, Group Consciousness, and the Politics of Disability in the United States
+### National Identity and Electoral Behaviour

 - **Americans with Disabilities and the Identity-to-Politics Link** (Job Market Paper)<br>
 [Paper](https://www.dropbox.com/scl/fi/2prq1resaufzbrl68si0y/BPP2_Sept2024.pdf?rlkey=sjzuw0dctya1tgiwie9vur4fs&e=1&dl=0) | [Supplementary Materials](https://osf.io/4qfks/) | [Center for Political Studies Blog](https://cpsblog.isr.umich.edu/?p=3152)